ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-beagle-server-driven-component.md

 ---

 ---

 It is possible to receive only a few server-driven screen components from a BFF and not an complete screen; receive only **one section of an page**, or even a **single component**.

-In the example below, we display a server-driven button on a native Android screen.
-The result that should appear in your application is this:
+The example below displays a server-driven button on a native Android screen.
+The result should appear in your application:

 <div align="center">
 {{< figure src="/shared/screenshot_1594300176.png" width="20%" >}}